docksal/docksal/docs/custom-commands.md

 ## --force Try really hard
 ```

-Fin will output first line of custom command documentation as a short decription in `fin help`.
+Fin will output the first line of custom command documentation as the short description when using `fin help`.
-Rest of lines will be available as advanced help via `fin help command_name`
+The rest of the lines will be available as advanced help via `fin help command_name`.

 See an example of command documentation in the phpcs command (examples/.docksal/commands/phpcs located in the [Docksal project](https://github.com/docksal/docksal).)

 ## Global custom commands

 Put your command in `~/.docksal/commands` and it will be accessible globally.
-Useful for tedious tasks that you need in every project.
+This is useful for tedious tasks that you need in every project.

 ## Advanced use